-- (1) Where a person represents himself or herself to be a particular voter and applies for a ballot paper after another person has voted in the name or number of that person, the second person shall only be entitled to receive a ballot paper and to vote after making before the presiding officer the declaration of identity, in Form ID in the Second Schedule to this Act and otherwise establishing his or her identity to the satisfaction of the presiding officer. - (2) In any case referred to in subsection (1), the presiding officer shall enter in the copy of the voters' register or the voters' roll, opposite the name of the voter- - (a) a note of the voter having voted on a second ballot paper issued under the same name;
+(1) Where a person represents himself or herself to be a particular voter and applies for a ballot paper after another person has voted in the name or number of that person, the second person shall only be entitled to receive a ballot paper and to vote after making before the presiding officer the

-- (b) the fact of the declaration of identity having been made; and - (c) any objections made on behalf of any of the candidates. - (3) A person who makes any statement which is false in a declaration under this section- - (a) knowing the statement to be false or - (b) in respect of which he or she is reckless whether it is true or false, commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both.
+- (2) In any case referred to in subsection (1), the presiding officer shall enter in the copy of the voters' register or the voters' roll, opposite the name of the voter- - (a) a note of the voter having voted on a second ballot paper issued under the same name; - (b) the fact of the declaration of identity having been made; and - (c) any objections made on behalf of any of the candidates. - (3) A person who makes any statement which is false in a declaration under this section- - (a) knowing the statement to be false or - (b) in respect of which he or she is reckless whether it is true or false, commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both.